 - If you aren’t sitting on the saddle, then lock your bike with a good quality D-lock, the best you can afford.
 As a rule of thumb, it should cost at least 10% of the bike’s value.
 Click here for a guide.

 - Make sure the street furniture that you’re locking it to is realy immobile.
 Don’t lock your bike to a gate, if the whole gate can be lifted off it’s hinges.
 Even tall poles are also poor fixing points, as bikes can be lifted over the top of them.
-Fill as much of the lock’s shackle as possible – this makes it more difficult for thieves to force it open.
+A smaller U-Lock may be more secure as its shackle will be filled so will more difficult for thieves to force it open with a jack.